f-ds/f-ds.github.io/_posts/2016-04-18-draft-raster-algebra-with-gdal-and-no-qgis.markdown

 ---
 published: true
-title: draft - raster algebra with GDAL (and no QGIS)
+title: tmp - raster algebra with GDAL (and no QGIS)
 layout: post
 ---
 I recently tried to use the **QGIS** 2.14.1 raster calculator to do some very basic operations on a forest loss map.